 Naked Essentials have also earned a spot on our list with their own range of grain-free foods.
 Available in chicken and duck, lamb and bison, or salmon and trout flavors, the range is sure to be a treat for your canine companion no matter their personal tastes.
 Whichever choice you opt for, you can rest assured it’s totally grain-free, so no need to worry about sensitive stomachs or grain allergies.

 Each flavor also contains high quality meat as its first ingredient, ensuring your pooch gets the protein they need every day.
 In fact, the food’s nutritional profile is 30% protein – much higher than other options out there – so it’s suitable for very active dogs.
-As well as tasty meat or fish, the recipe also contains a range of other nutrients to ensure your dog’s nutritional needs are totally covered.
+As well as tasty fish or meat protein (in this case, lamb, chicken meal and turkey meal), the recipe also contains a range of other nutrients to ensure your dog’s nutritional needs are totally covered.
 With pre and probiotics in every bite, the food promotes healthy digestion, by keeping the balance of good bacteria in your dog’s stomach in check.